balder-dev/balder/doc/source/index.rst

 Balder was created especially for that.
 You can write one **Scenario** and use it for different setups.

-You can find out more about Scenario-Based-Testing and how balder works in this documentation.
+You can find out more about Scenario-Based-Testing and how Balder works in this documentation.

 If you are completely new, we recommend to start with the :ref:`Getting Started <Getting Started>` section.
 Since, in our opinion, the best way is learning-by-doing.
 We recommend to continue with the :ref:`Tutorial Guide`.
-If you want to discover all components of balder you can continue with the :ref:`Basic Guides<Basic Guides>`.
-All profound functions of balder, like the different internal work processes, you can find in the :ref:`Reference Guides<Reference Guides>`.
+If you want to discover all components of Balder you can continue with the :ref:`Basic Guides<Basic Guides>`.
+All profound functions of Balder, like the different internal work processes, you can find in the :ref:`Reference Guides<Reference Guides>`.

-It is recommended to go throw the different subsections of the :ref:`Getting Started <Getting Started>` and the :ref:`Tutorial Guide` in the provided order to fully understand the basic functionality of **Scenario-based-testing** and how it works in the balder framework.
+It is recommended to go throw the different subsections of the :ref:`Getting Started <Getting Started>` and the :ref:`Tutorial Guide` in the provided order to fully understand the basic functionality of **Scenario-based-testing** and how it works in the Balder framework.
 The different subsections of :ref:`Basic Guides<Basic Guides>` and :ref:`Reference Guides<Reference Guides>` are created independently from each other.
 So feel free to jump to the subsection you want to learn more about.
 But we always recommend to start with the complete :ref:`Getting Started <Getting Started>` section before going deeper into the :ref:`Basic Guides<Basic Guides>` and